Cheese is one of the most delicious forms of dairy there is. It can be enjoyed on its own or as part of several mouth-watering dishes.

 Some shredded and grated hard cheese can be found in stores outside the refrigerator, which usually indicates it will last longer at room temperature.
 It is advisable, though, to keep them in the fridge when the package is open.
 Grated or shredded cheese sold in the refrigerated section should immediately be refrigerated when you take it home.
 These types of hard cheeses usually come in a resealable bag, so there is no need to transfer them into a container as long as you keep the bag tightly sealed between uses.

 All forms of hard cheese can be frozen to last longer, especially if you don’t tend to use them a lot.
 The texture of the hard cheeses may change when frozen as they sometimes become dried and tend to crumble more easily, but they are still safe to eat.

 How Long Does Hard Cheese Last

-Cheddar can be safely kept for 4 to 6 months if it’s unopened and 3 to 4 weeks if it had been opened.
+Cheddar can be safely kept for 4 to 6 months if it’s unopened and 3 to 4 weeks if it has been opened.

-Edam and Gouda last significantly less, only about a month unopened and 2 weeks if opened.
+Edam and Gouda last significantly less, only about a month unopened and two weeks if opened.

 The Verdict On Hard Cheese

 Most hard cheeses will last a couple of weeks after the expiration date once they have been opened and kept in the fridge.
 If you store your hard cheeses in the fridge before opening them, they can last months after the expiration date.

 Keep in mind that you should always store your hard cheese carefully once you open it, preferably in an airtight container.